choudharyus/week2-monday3/readme.md

 }
 ```

+> "make" is the key, while "Honda" is the value

+> Objects must have both a key and a value - neither can be empty.

-Objects are a complex data type - sometimes referred to as an *unordered* list (or dictionary/hash/map).
+Objects are a complex data type - sometimes referred to as a dictionary/hash/map.
 * They are a collection of key-value pairs called properties.
 * The keys which we explicitly state when defining a property are analogous to our array indexes.
 They are how we access the associated value (more below).